The thread about an A to Z (almost!) of Edinburgh and Leith streets that are named after women

 Lady Lawson Street in 1914, by Robert Berry. © Edinburgh City Libraries

-M is for Murray Cottages, named after David Murray, Deputy Controller for Excise in Scotland, on behalf of his last surviving daughter, who left the family fortune to a fund for providing housing for the “deserving (and pious) poor“.
+M is for Murray Cottages, named after David Murray, Deputy Controller for Excise in Scotland, but on behalf of his last surviving daughter, who left the family fortune to a fund for providing housing for the “deserving (and pious) poor“.
 The Almonry Fund (an Almoner is someone who distributes funds to the poor, usually on behalf of the church) was set up on her behalf in 1905.
 Prospective candidates were to be “sober, respectable, men and women about sixty years” (i.e. a married couple) who “must have spent most of their lives in Edinburgh or its immediate vicinity and preferably have belonged to the Church of Scotland“.

 N is for Nicolson Square (and Street).
 These were built between 1765-1780 on the park lands and house of Lady Nicolson, Elizabeth Carnegie.
 She moved to the Pear Tree House (now the Pear Tree pub) to allow the road and square to be built.
 The Nicolson Baronets had owned the land here since the early 16th century, the title becoming dormant in 1743 on the death of her husband, the 7th Baronet.
 The house (highlighted yellow) remained here until around 1790 when Nicolson Street and South Bridge were connected.